 As my teaching style evolved from the lecture / work sheet model into a more engaged learning environment, I redefined how I wanted to introduce my students to my course.
 I also came to understand that it was imperative that I get all my students to contribute a few comments to the class during those first few days.
 Very quickly classes learn which students are the talkers and non-talkers.
 Once those roles are locked in – it’s very difficult for student for break out of them.

 So I didn’t waste the opening week of school introducing the course – my students solved murder mysteries.
 I took simplified mysteries and split them into 25-30 clues, each on a single strip of paper.
-You can download one of the mysteries and a set of rules from my website.
+(Think of a fortune cookie).
 I used a random count off to get the kids away from their buddies and into groups of 5-6 students.
 Each group got a complete set of clues for the mystery.
 Each student in the group got 4-5 clues that they could not pass around to the other students.
 They had to share the clues verbally in the group and that guaranteed that every student is a talker on day one.